wowsuchdoge/doge/README.md

 # Credits
 - Doge
-- Thanks to blawar, morrison22, DBZTrunks, and more!
+- Thanks to blawar, morrison22, krptg, Bob, DBZTrunks, and more!
 - krptg for the Docker stuff

 # How To